TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.50.md

 ---

-Remember, Lord, the reproach of thy servants; How I do bear in my bosom [the reproach of] all the mighty peoples,
+Remember, Lord, the reproach of your servants, how I bear in my heart the taunts of all the mighty peoples,